ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 }
 ```

+# Illegal Operations

+## Signed

+## Unsigned

+- Division by zero.
+- Shift by more than the bit width.
+- Multiplying two unsigned integers with a size smaller than `int` with a result out of range for `int`.
+	- This is because integers smaller than `int` are promoted to `int` before use, which means that the operation is subjected to all the limitations of signed integer arithmetic, including overflow being undefined behavior.
+This is problematic with multiplication because, on a platform where `int` is 32-bit, there are `uint32_t` values that when multiplied produces a result larger than `std::numeric_limits<int>>::max`, and thus overflow, and thus undefined behavior.

 # Standard Library

 Many containers in the standard library use `size_t`, which is an unsigned type, for indexing and counts.